Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Introduction

 We study \RR (see \Cref{algo:gm-shuff}) for solving problem \eqref{eq:problem}.
 Our ultimate goal is to understand the convergence behavior of this algorithm under the so-called Kurdyka-{\L}ojasiewicz (KL) inequality of $f$ (see \Cref{Def:KL-property}).
-With the standard Lipschitz continuous gradient assumption (see \Cref{Assumption:1}) and the mild KL assumptions (see \Cref{Assumption:2}), we establish \emph{strong limit-point convergence} results for \RR equipped with proper \emph{diminishing step sizes} (see \Cref{sec:sequential}).
+With the standard Lipschitz continuous gradient assumption (see \Cref{Assumption:1}) and the mild KL assumptions (see \Cref{Assumption:2}), we establish \emph{strong limit-point convergence} results for \RR equipped with proper \emph{diminishing step sizes} (see \Cref{thm:finite sum,thm:sto-rate}).
 That is, the \emph{whole} sequence of iterates $\{x^t\}_{t\geq 1}$ generated by \Cref{algo:gm-shuff} converges to a stationary point $x^*$ of $f$ in an almost sure sense.
-Next, under the same setting, we establish the corresponding \emph{rate of convergence} (see \Cref{sec:rate}), which will depend on the KL exponent $\theta$ of $f$ (see \eqref{eq:Lojasiewicz ineq}) and on the selected step sizes $\{\alpha_t\}_{t \geq 1}$.
-For a suitable choice of the diminishing step sizes $\{\alpha_t\}_{t \geq 1}$, our rate results can be summarized as two-folds: 1) If $\theta\in [0,\frac{1}{2}]$ at the target stationary point $x^*$, then $\{x^t\}_{t\geq 1}$ will converge to $x^*$ at a rate of $\mathcal O(\frac{1}{t})$.
-Remarkably, this rate matches that of the best existing result of \RR for strongly convex optimization.
-2) If $\theta \in (\frac{1}{2},1)$ at $x^*$, then $\{x^t\}_{t\geq 1}$ will converge to $x^*$ at a rate of $\cO(t^{-q})$ with $q\in (0,1)$ depending on the KL exponent $\theta$.
-A more detailed discussion of the possible rates of convergence and their dependence on the KL exponent and step sizes $\{\alpha_t\}_{t\geq1}$ is presented in \Cref{sec:rate}.
+Next, under the same setting, we establish the corresponding \emph{rate of convergence} (see \Cref{thm:convergence rate,thm:sto-rate}), which will depend on the KL exponent $\theta$ of $f$ (see \eqref{eq:Lojasiewicz ineq}) and on the selected step sizes $\{\alpha_t\}_{t \geq 1}$.
+With a suitable choice of the diminishing step sizes $\{\alpha_t\}_{t \geq 1}$, our rate results can be summarized as: \begin{itemize} \item[1.]
+If $\theta\in [0,\frac{1}{2}]$ at the target stationary point $x^*$, then $\{x^t\}_{t\geq 1}$ will converge to $x^*$ at a rate of $\mathcal O(t^{-1})$.
+Remarkably, this rate matches the best available rate for $\RR$ obtained in strongly convex optimization; see, e.g., \cite{gurbu2019}. \item[2.]
+If $\theta \in (\frac{1}{2},1)$ at $x^*$, then $\{x^t\}_{t\geq 1}$ will converge to $x^*$ at a rate of $\cO(t^{-q})$ with $q\in (0,1)$ depending on the KL exponent $\theta$. \end{itemize} A more detailed discussion of the possible rates of convergence and their dependence on the KL exponent $\theta$ and step sizes $\{\alpha_t\}_{t\geq1}$ is given in \Cref{sec:rate}.
 As a standard byproduct of the KL inequality-based analysis, all our convergence results apply to the last iterate of \Cref{algo:gm-shuff}.
 Our results extend the convergence analysis of \RR from the strongly convex regime to a much more general nonconvex setting.
 To the best of our knowledge, all the above results are new for \RRp.